-In the summer of 2010, the actor was diagnosed with what turned out to be stage-four tongue cancer—a revelation he was reluctant to make at the time, so he initially had his publicist say throat cancer.
+That summer, however, Douglas had his own fight for his life to deal with after he was diagnosed with what turned out to be stage-four tongue cancer—a revelation he was reluctant to make at the time, so the official word was originally throat cancer.
 He also may not have wanted to say anything at all, but he was about to go to Europe to promote Wall Street: Money Never Sleeps when he got the news.

 "There's no way we can cancel the tour and say we don't feel well," Douglas later said on the U.K. talk show This Morning.
 "I said, 'You've just got to come out and just tell them I've got cancer and that's it.'"

 He immediately embarked on a course of radiation and chemotherapy and he expressed nothing but optimism publicly, but his treatment did postpone production on Steven Soderbergh's years-in-the-making Liberace biopic Behind the Candelabra (which, eventually, Douglas would win an Emmy and a Golden Globe for and find increasingly creative ways to thank co-star Matt Damon).